Updated: Nov 1

 Trees provide habitat for wildlife, shade, oxygen output, and carbon dioxide absorption, and cleaner air.
 They also provide water filtration, and improved water quality by helping prevent runoff, erosion, and chemical and sediment flow into streams and rivers.

 This information was adapted from the Tennessee Department of Agriculture, Division of Forestry.
-The image below was provided by the Hamilton County Soil Conservation District.
-Click image for a PDF version and instructions
+The image below was provided by the Hamilton County Soil Conservation District with descriptions of tree species distributed during the April 2021 Plant a Tree for Tennessee event.
+Click image for a PDF version.